-The health insurance credit of up to \$428 applies to taxpayers who paid health insurance premiums that covered one or more qualifying children.
+The health insurance credit of up to \$451 applies to taxpayers who paid health insurance premiums that covered one or more qualifying children.
 The credit claimed may not exceed the health insurance premiums paid.
 If this credit is claimed, the credit must be deducted from itemized medical and dental expenses.
 Self-employed persons must deduct the credit from any amount used to calculate the self-employed health insurance deduction on 1040.
-The health insurance credit peaks at the same EI and AGI levels as the basic credit and has the "umbrella"-shaped phaseouts.
+The health insurance credit peaks at the same EI and AGI levels as the basic credit and has the "umbrella"shaped phaseouts.

-A taxpayer with two children and eligible for health insurance credit can earn a maximum 1991 EIC of 23.3 percent, or \$1,663, without the new child credit and \$2,020 with it.
+A taxpayer with two children and eligible for health insurance credit can earn a maximum 1992 EIC of \$1,835 without the new child credit and \$2,211 with it.

-The supplemental young child credit maximum is \$357 and applies if a child was born during the year.
+The supplemental young child credit maximum is \$376 for 1992 and applies if a child was born during the year.
+This credit will not increase if more than one child is born.
 Claiming this credit disallows claiming the child and dependent care credit or the exclusion of employer-provided dependent care benefits for the same child.
 However, the credit and exclusion may be claimed if the family has other children.
-The supplemental young child credit peaks at the same EI and AGI levels as does the basic credit and has a similar "umbrella" shape.
+The supplemental young child credit peaks at the same EI and AGI levels as does the basic credit and has a similar phaseout.

-To be eligible for the Earned Income Credit, the taxpayer must have: (1) a qualifying child; (2) earned income; (3) earned income and adjusted gross income, each below \$21,250; (4) a return that covers 12 months (unless a short-year return is filed because of death); (5) a joint return if married (usually); (6) included income earned in foreign countries and not deduct or exclude a foreign housing amount; (7) not be used as a qualifying child making another person eligible for the earned income credit.
+To be eligible for the Earned Income Credit, the taxpayer must have: (1) a qualifying child; (2) earned income; (3) earned income and adjusted gross income, each below \$22,370; (4) a return that covers 12 months (unless a short-year return is filed because of death); (5) a joint return if married (usually); (6) included income earned in foreign countries and not deduct or exclude a foreign housing amount; (7) not be used as a qualifying child making another person eligible for the earned income credit.